 The Larger the home, the lower its price per square foot and respectively the smaller the house, the higher its price per square foot.
 This is due to multiple factors.
 When building a home, there are a lot of costs that do not really get affected by a few hundred square feet because generally speaking half of what you’ll pay is the cost of labour and labour is not cheap!
 The reality is most contractors use the same crew for a 2000 square feet as they would use for a 4000 square feet.
 Furthermore, around 20% – 30% of your expenditures will be on soft costs.
 Therefore, your price per square foot will be higher, but your total spending will end up being less for a small home, so in short it is cheaper!

 Using our Simple Home Building Cost Estimator, a 2400 (223 m2) square feet custom built detached home in Toronto/GTA, will cost $620,000 on average.
 For a 1000 (93 m2) square feet custom built detached home in Toronto/GTA it will be $255,000 on average.
-If you want more information about 2020 Cost of Building a House in Toronto/GTA click here and try our Simple Home Building Cost Estimator for other home square footage, you can read our 2020 Cost of Building a House in Toronto/GTA.
+If you want to try our Simple Home Building Cost Estimator for other home square footage, you can read our 2020 Cost of Building a House in Toronto/GTA.

 3.Why build a small custom home?